Transport in Hobart

-The city of Hobart, Tasmania is served by a wide variety of transport.
+The city of Hobart, Tasmania, Australia is served by a wide variety of transport.
 While the city's main form of transport is private transport on the road network, transport is also available by bus, ferry and aircraft.
-A suburban train service operated between Hobart and Brighton from the 1870s until 31 December 1974.
-There has been, however, talk in recent years of reinstating a train service in the northern suburbs.
+A suburban train service operated on the South line between Hobart and Brighton from the 1870s until 31 December 1974.
+There has been talk in the 21st century of reinstating a train service in the northern suburbs.

 Public transport

 Public transport in Hobart has been provided exclusively by buses since 1968.
 Trams ran in Hobart from 1893 to 1960 and were briefly replaced by trolleybuses, from 1960 to 1968.

 The low population density of Hobart has resulted in the creation of bus routes which cover a wide area and operate at a low frequency.
 The consequence is that bus travel is not competitive with travel by car, because routes are often lengthy and indirect, meaning that passengers can take a long time to reach their final destination.
 This has contributed to Hobart having the second-lowest public transport patronage in Australia.

-Since the completion of the Brighton Transport Hub, the former rail line through inner Hobart has fallen into disuse.
-Serious constraints in the road network, along with low-frequency bus services, have led to ongoing discussion of introducing light rail to Hobart.
+Since the completion of the Brighton Transport Hub, the former South railway line through inner Hobart has fallen into disuse.
+Serious constraints in the road network, along with low-frequency bus services, have led to ongoing discussion of introducing Riverline light rail to Hobart.
 It would make use of the rail corridor, creating a new express route to Hobart.
-The proposed light rail system is known as Riverline or the Northern Suburbs Railway.

 Taxis and limousines operate with no ties to Metro.
 Taxi Combined and Yellow Cabs run the large fleets of taxicabs in Hobart.